TO ORDER A MUSICAL CONCEPTS KIT OR INDIVIDUAL PARTS

 Please enclose a letter or our printable Order Form in the shipping box giving us the information above and your signature approving the modification of your product.

 Important note: Lets say you bought your unit on eBay® or other auction site and had it sent directly to us.
 We will need a letter in the box when it arrives which states that the original owner has transferred the ownership to you.
 He should provide, for us, your forwarding address and phone number too.
 Have him sign his name on the Bill of Sale.
-This applies to any equipment that arrives at our door from a second party.
+This applies to any equipment that arrives at our door from a third party.

 SHIPPING - A FEW MINUTES READING MAY SAVE HOURS GRIEVING